Florida Gators women's gymnastics

 The Florida Gators women's gymnastics team represents the University of Florida in the sport of gymnastics.
 The team competes in Division I of the National Collegiate Athletic Association (NCAA) and the Southeastern Conference (SEC).
 The Gators host their home matches in the O'Connell Center on the university's Gainesville, Florida campus, and are currently led by head coach Jenny Rowland.
-The Gators women's gymnastics program has won nine SEC championships, and four national championships: the 1982 AIAW national tournament and the 2013, 2014, and 2015 NCAA championships.
+The Gators women's gymnastics program has won six SEC regular season championships (2019-2024), thirteen SEC championship meets, and four national championships: the 1982 AIAW national tournament and the 2013, 2014, and 2015 NCAA championships.

 History

 The University of Florida first fielded a women's varsity gymnastics team in the fall of 1973.
 Gymnastics was one of the first women's sports added at the University of Florida and achieved early success by winning the 1982 Association for Intercollegiate Athletics for Women (AIAW) championship (the AIAW was the governing body for women's college sports from 1971 to 1982).
 Since the NCAA assumed sponsorship for women's sports championships in 1982, Florida has advanced to the NCAA championships (top twelve) every year but one.
 The Gators have advanced to the "Super Six" finals of the NCAA championships nineteen times.
 Florida has finished twice as runner-up (1998 and 2012) and won NCAA championships in 2013, 2014, and 2015.

 Ernestine Weaver was the head coach of the Gators gymnastics program from 1980 to 1992 and was responsible for much of the team's early success in AIAW, NCAA, and SEC competition.
 Under Weaver, the Gators won five SEC championships, the AIAW national championship in 1982, and appeared in thirteen consecutive NCAA championships; Gators gymnasts won five AIAW and NCAA individual national championships.
 Judi Markell succeeded Weaver as head coach in 1993 and her teams qualified for nine NCAA championships in ten seasons, including three Super Six appearances and a second-place finish in 1998; Markell's Gators won three individual national championships.

-The Gators were coached by Rhonda Faehn from 2003-2015; they won four SEC championships and appeared in the NCAA championships every year, including ten Super Six appearances, a national runner-up performance in 2012, and three straight national championships from 2013-2015.
+The Gators were coached by Rhonda Faehn from 2003 to 2015; they won four SEC championships and appeared in the NCAA championships every year, including ten Super Six appearances, a national runner-up performance in 2012, and three straight national championships from 2013 to 2015.
 The 2014 NCAA championship team scored the highest total ever at an NCAA championship with a 198.175.
 Faehn's Gators won nine individual national championships.
 Marissa King won the vault title in 2011, Kytra Hunter won the all-around and vault title in 2012 and the all-around and floor titles in 2015, Alaina Johnson won the uneven bars title in 2013, and Bridget Sloan won the all-around and balance beam titles in 2013 and the uneven bars title in 2014.

 After Faehn's resignation following the 2015 national championship, Florida hired Auburn assistant Jenny Rowland to be the new head coach.
 In Jenny's first year as head coach she led the Gators to their 10th SEC title and fourth in seven years.